When Your Child Has an Elbow Fracture

 Keep in mind

 Healthcare providers are trained to recognize injuries like this one in young children as a sign of possible abuse.
 Several providers may ask questions about how your child was injured.
-Healthcare providers are required by law to ask you these questions.
+Healthcare providers must, by law, ask you these questions.
 This is done to protect the child.
 Please try to be patient and not take offense.

 Fever and children